Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

   *Example:* Gross ETB 10.00 – Pass-Through ETB 2.00 = **Net ETB 8.00** → CICO 4.00, Operator 0.80, Bank 3.20.

-* **(c) Transition & Applicability:** The AMS (Application Maintenance Services) Fee and the Revenue Share shall operate concurrently, unless otherwise agreed in writing.
-The AMS Fee covers licensing, maintenance, and support services, while the Revenue Share represents CICO's participation in the transactional revenues enabled by the System, For clarity, **Revenue Share is calculated on end-user transaction fees and is independent of AMS Fees**; neither offsets the other unless agreed in writing.
+* **(b) CICO's Operating Model:** CICO shall fund all costs of platform operations from its 50% revenue share allocation, including but not limited to: hosting infrastructure, server maintenance, software development, technical support, customer operations, operator management, and all personnel costs.
+The Bank has no obligation to fund these operational costs.
+CICO acknowledges that it operates at its own commercial risk, and that low transaction volumes or business performance may result in the revenue share being insufficient to cover CICO's operational costs.
+The Bank makes no guarantee of minimum transaction volumes or revenues.

-* **(d) Fee Structure Protection:** The Bank shall not reduce or reclassify operator incentives or end-user fees in a manner intended to diminish Net Chargeable Fees without CICO's prior written consent.
+* **(c) Fee Structure Protection:** The Bank shall not reduce or reclassify operator incentives or end-user fees in a manner intended to diminish Net Chargeable Fees without CICO's prior written consent.
 This provision ensures that the revenue sharing model remains economically viable for both Parties and that fee structures are not manipulated to circumvent CICO's revenue share entitlement.
 Any proposed changes to fee structures, operator incentive models, or transaction categorizations that would materially impact the calculation of Net Chargeable Transaction Fees shall be subject to mutual agreement between the Parties.

-* **(e) Settlement of Revenue Share:** Revenue shares due to CICO shall be credited in **real time** from each Chargeable Transaction, unless otherwise agreed by the Parties.
-Where a monthly settlement is adopted, The Bank shall provide a statement of Chargeable Transaction revenues for the prior month by the **15th business day** of each month and concurrently remit CICO’s share.
+* **(d) Settlement of Revenue Share:** Revenue shares due to CICO shall be credited in **real time** from each Chargeable Transaction, unless otherwise agreed by the Parties.
+Where a monthly settlement is adopted, The Bank shall provide a statement of Chargeable Transaction revenues for the prior month by the **15th business day** of each month and concurrently remit CICO's share.
 The Bank shall implement tracking and reporting mechanisms within the System to accurately capture the revenues subject to sharing, and CICO shall have the right to audit such reports as reasonably necessary.

-* **(f) No Cap on AMS Fees:** For clarity, the monthly AMS Fees shall remain payable in accordance with the SaaS Tier Pricing Schedule regardless of transactional volumes, and the obligation to pay the Revenue Share shall continue throughout the Term of the Agreement.
-There is no cap or substitution mechanism whereby AMS Fees are replaced by revenue share; both apply as distinct obligations unless expressly modified by written amendment.

-* **(g) Proration for Partial Months:** If the Service commencement date (Go-Live Date for AMS fees, which begins Month 13) or termination date occurs mid-month, the AMS Fee for that partial month shall be prorated on a daily basis, calculated as: (Monthly AMS Fee ÷ Number of days in that calendar month) × Actual days of service provided.
-For the avoidance of doubt, the Registered User count used for tier determination shall be the count as of the service termination date for a partial final month.
+* **(e) No Alternative Fees:** For clarity, the Bank shall not pay CICO any monthly platform fees, subscription fees, licensing fees, user-based fees, or any fixed recurring charges.
+CICO's sole compensation under this Agreement is the 50% revenue share allocation and reimbursement for Bank-approved marketing campaigns per Section 3.3.
+Any proposal by CICO to introduce fixed fees would require a written amendment to this Agreement signed by both Parties.

-**3.2 Maintenance and Support Fees:** The Monthly AMS Fees described in Section 3.1(a) and Annex F, together with the applicable Revenue Share, shall constitute full and complete compensation for all Hosting, Maintenance, Support Services, and Managed Operations provided under this Agreement.
-There shall be no separate annual maintenance or hosting fee charged to the Bank.
-CICO warrants that, during the Term of this Agreement and provided the Bank remains current on all payments due, the Bank shall be entitled to receive, without additional charge beyond the fees described herein, all standard:
+**3.2 Services Included in Revenue Share:** The Revenue Share described in Section 3.1(a) shall constitute full and complete compensation to CICO for all Hosting, Maintenance, Support Services, and Managed Operations provided under this Agreement.
+CICO shall fund all of the following services from its revenue share allocation, with no additional fees charged to The Bank:

 * **Hosting & Security Services:** Ethiopia-resident hosting, 24/7 monitoring, backups/disaster recovery, patching, infrastructure management, server monitoring, and security administration at the CICO Data Center;